-Jet Airways cancels all international flights till Monday; PMO calls for urgent meeting
+Jet Airways cancels all international flights till Monday; PMO holds urgent meeting

 New Delhi, Apr 12: Jet Airways, facing its worst existential crisis in its over 25-year-old history, Friday extended suspension of its international operations till next Monday due to severe liquidity issues.